vasquesandre/spring-exercises/README.md

 # Spring Orders System (MongoDB)

 **Spring Orders System** is a backend learning project developed in **Java** using **Spring Boot** and **MongoDB**.
-The main goal of this project is to practice **Domain-Driven Design (DDD) concepts**, **DTO-based APIs**, and **document-oriented modeling**, focusing on clean code, clear responsibilities, and real-world backend patterns.
+The goal of this project is to practice **clean REST API design**, **Domain-Driven Design (DDD) concepts**, and **real-world backend patterns**, focusing on clear responsibilities, validation, and evolvable architecture.

 ---

 ## Features Implemented

-- Client, Product, and Order creation
+- Client, Product, and Order management
 - Order creation using request DTOs
-- Order item management using a **Value Object (`OrderItem`)**
+- Order item modeling using a **Value Object (`OrderItem`)**
-- Calculation of final price using `BigDecimal`
+- Price and total calculation using `BigDecimal`
-- Validation of business rules at API boundaries
-- Prevention of invalid orders (missing client, empty items, invalid products)
+- Validation using Bean Validation (`@Valid`, `@NotNull`, `@NotBlank`, etc.)
+- Business rule validation with proper HTTP status codes
-- Pagination support for listing orders
+- Pagination support with Spring Data `Pageable`
 - MongoDB integration with Spring Data
+- Clear separation between Controller, Service, and Domain layers

 ---